Volunteer in Central and Eastern Europe

 Contact: GeoVisions, 63 Whitfield St. Guilford, Ct 06437 PH:203-453-5838 toll free 1-877-949-9998.

-United Planet's Quest Volunteer Abroad program offers you or your group a life-changing opportunity to interact with local communities through customized volunteer work, enriching activities, and home stays.
-Our programs in more than 40 countries run from 1 to 52 weeks and welcome volunteers of all ages, nationalities and backgrounds because we know that everyone has something to offer!
-Visit our website for more information on specific countries!
+United Planet's Quest Volunteer Abroad program offers you or your group a life-changing opportunity to build relationships with local communities through customized volunteer work, enriching cultural activities, and home stays with local families.
+Our programs in Central and Eastern Europe run from 1 to 52 weeks and welcome volunteers of all ages, nationalities and backgrounds.
+You can volunteer in education, healthcare, environment, and more.
+Visit our website for more information!